 What It's Like to Work at YouTube

 Working at YouTube is much like working at Google, its parent company.
 If you don't want to wear a shirt and tie every day and enjoy a challenge, YouTube will likely be a good fit for you.
 That's because the company offers a relaxed environment, where employees rely on their intellect, computing resources and data to problem solve.
 So, which traits does YouTube seek in new employees?
-This list offers some insight.

 - Strong coding skills